 Dr Alexander’s concludes that the brain is not the source of consciousness, that consciousness exists beyond our physical selves.
 The scientific-rationalists of course think that consciousness is the product of the brain; when the brain is dead, the consciousness ceases to exist.
 Dr.Alexander proposes that the brain acts as a filter to keep out memories of the infinite.
 Is this not what we call Maya?

 Do you wonder that with these thoughts in my mind, I chose to listen to Annamacharya’s exquisite kriti Nanaati Batuku in the most mystical of ragas Revati?
 And what a song!
 It strikes exactly the correct note for me today.
 Annamacharya says ‘This day to day existence is but a drama’ .
 He stresses ‘To be born is real, to die is real, everything in between is just drama’.
 So what is real?
 ‘That which is beyond is liberation’ he says.
 For lyrics and translation, see footnote.
+If you would like to know more about the raga, click here.

 One cannot think of this song without thinking of the wonderfully emotional renditions by M.S.Subbulakshmi.
 Yet today, it is to T.M.Krishna’s rendition that I am drawn and that is what I present to you.
 His beautiful voice adds even more beauty to this kriti.